Le1ns/WordPress/README.md

  Four step was HTTPS.
 Going to instruction i rebuild nginx.conf and docker-compose.yaml (ports from local to container).
  Op op and it works! ok!
 Im happy!
 But i needed to reboot all containers not only webserver.
 It was strange but ok.

  Five step was MAIL.
 I started to study ways hoow i can do it.
-I have used plugin for mail smtp.
+I have used plugin "WP MAIL SMTP".
 Easy way to sent mails from ****@mail.ru or ****@yandex.ru but i wanted to use    mail with my domain.
 I tryed to use SMTP.COM, MailGUN but it cost some money.
 After ill try to use biz.mail.ru (russian mail.ru).
 It let to create domain mail free!
  I added new user noreply@altezza34.space and added few records (MX) to DNS on reg.ru (for domain verification and forwarding mail) and DKIM.
  Few tests and ok it works!